clementtrebuchet/mantl/roles/kibana/README.rst

 Elasticsearch client node (which acts as a smart load balancer for the Elasticsearch cluster) and includes a default sample dashboard.

+.. note:: The standalone Kibana role is intended to be used for custom Kibana
+          deployments.
+If you are looking for the full ELK stack for collecting and visualizing Mantl logs, you should install the ELK addon.

 Installation
 ------------